klusta-team/spikedetekt/README.md

 We recommend you use Python 2.6 or 2.7 (don't use python 3.X!).
 A free academic distribution can be obtained from [Enthought Python](http://enthought.com/products/epd.php).

+SpikeDetekt requires the following Python packages to be installed:

+*NumPy
+*SciPy
+*PyTables
+*Cjson
+*h5py

 Once you have set up Python on your system, download and unzip/tar either the .zip file or the tarball, go to the `spikedetekt' folder and type (on the command line):